 The Washington Acoustic Music Association (WAMA) is very proud to host concerts and workshops throughout the year.
 Although we're in a small town, we are conveniently close to both Portland and Seattle, and our events draw folks from both directions.
 We bring some of the best acoustic musicians from all over.
-Scroll down to see profiles of just some of the musicians who have come to perform and teach in Winlock.
+Near the bottom of this page are profiles of just some of the musicians who have come to perform and teach in Winlock.

 Please support WAMA so we can continue providing these

 Click here to join WAMA for only $20 a year.

 (For a Family Membership)

 Click this link to make a Donation to WAMA.

 John Standefer is a true master of fingerstyle guitar.
 He began playing music very early on the drums, mandolin, and violin, taking up the guitar in 1963.
 Soon after hearing Chet Atkins play for the first time, he went to work learning Atkins’ style ...

 Stumptown Swing takes audiences back to 1920's Paris, when gypsies with guitars, violins and upright basses made the leap from French musette to American "hot jazz" and kept Parisians dancing to this evocative new sound ...

 A life of music began early for Steve Spurgin, starting with lessons in classical piano at age five, moving on to French horn and choral training in school.
 The performing bug bit in the early 60’s when Steve picked up ...